tnichols217/notes-old/Biology/Ch17-20/Bacteria.md

 ````col
 ```col-md
 #### Flagellum
-- Use a whip shaped
+- Use a whip shaped tail to move around
+- Tend to wan
 ```
 ```col-md
 #### Stationary